mooch443/trex/docs/parameters_trex.rst

 	**default value:** {}

-	A list of ranges of manually approved frames that may be used for generating training datasets {232:232,5555:5560}.
+	A list of ranges of manually approved frames that may be used for generating training datasets, e.g. ``{232:233,5555:5560}`` where each of the numbers is a frame number.
+Meaning that frames 232-233 and 5555-5560 are manually set to be manually checked for any identity switches, and individual identities can be assumed to be consistent throughout these frames.